1. You can override EKS's default DNS behavior by configuring conditional forwarding in CoreDNS.

 You can use CoreDNS to configure conditional forwarding for DNS queries that are sent to the domains resolved by a customized DNS server(like Google DNS Server).

-How Amazon EKS uses CoreDNS?
+How does Amazon EKS use CoreDNS?

 Pods running inside the Amazon EKS cluster use the CoreDNS service’s cluster IP as the default name server for querying internal and external DNS records.